master-q/statusicon-xmodmap/README.md

 On this case, someone needs to run xmodmap manually.
 But how to do that?
-The custom modifier key needs to run xmodmap, which needs some terminals, which needs to be exec by the key on i3wm...
+The custom modifier key needs to run xmodmap, which needs some terminals, which needs to be executed by the key on i3wm...

 This application is a quick hack to resolve this situation.
 You can just click the status icon to run xmodmap.